 The good news for those with some tooth decay is that if caught early, it can be reversed and solved.
+For example, Christiansen Dental shows their patients with photos and x-rays which teeth have new decay and what needs to be done to restore them to an optimal condition.
 Allowing decay to continue, however, will result in cavities and eventually, tooth loss.
 Essentially tooth decay is the loss of precious minerals that make up our teeth’s enamel.
 If allowed to demineralize without replenishing, the enamel will wear thin.
 Eventually, the enamel becomes so thin it will wear a hole.
 While a small cavity can be filled, the longer it has to expand, the harder it is to repair.

 How is it caused?

 It may seem shocking, but tooth decay is caused by the culmination of not caring for your teeth at home and not visiting your dentist.
 Tooth decay is a process.
 It doesn’t happen overnight, but it does happen after several consecutive days and weeks of not caring for your teeth.

 It is advised that at-home care is the best place to start in terms of protecting your teeth.
 With proper brushing and flossing habits, you can eliminate the plaque and bacteria that contribute to tooth decay.
 When you put off brushing or flossing, you’re allowing the formation of tartar.
 Tartar is the destroyer of teeth, not to mention impossible to get off your teeth without visiting the dentist for proper cleaning.

 Signs and Symptoms of Tooth Decay and Cavities